ZexuanSun/DTF-Drug-Synergy/README.md

 Note that for the convenience of programming, each drug combination was encoded into an index.
 To be specific, I used the formula: drug_A_index + drug_B_index * 38 + cell_line_index * 38 * 38,
 to encode drug combinations.
 Therefore, I can decode the index to get the original drug combination information.
 You can refer to the [published paper](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btaa287/5830267?redirectedFrom=fulltext) for detailed algorithm.
-And if you have any questions, please feel free to contact me.
+And if you have any questions, please feel free to contact me :).